axel-paillaud/website/README.md

 *dangerous*.
 This means you'll be able to use Git to track changes in your projects, back up data, share your work with others, and collaborate with programmers and other users of Git.

+Here is a link of the [official Git Documentation.](https://git-scm.com/doc)